robang74/tinycore-editor/README.md

 invest into a brand new alternative.

-From this point of view, it is an opportunity to learn skills for a real-world market segment: scrum/agile development VS scrum/agile redesign.
-Both are progressive and deliverable-based ways of working and bringing value.
+From this point of view, it is an opportunity to learn skills for a real-world specific market segment: scrum/agile development VS scrum/agile redesign.
+Both are progressive and deliverable-based ways of working and continuosly bringing value.
 The main difference is the starting point.

 Finally, we learned that things can work despite an ill-or-none-at-all design.